joojlucas/data-structures-and-algorithms/README.md

 # data-structures-and-algorithms
-Codes and exercises for the Data Structures and Algorithms course
+Repository dedicated to the codes and exercises for the Data Structures and Algorithms course